 sudo firewall-cmd --add-port 922/tcp --permanent sudo firewall-cmd --add-port 922/tcp sudo firewall-cmd --reload

 Congratulations!
-You have successfully change the default SSH port.
+You have successfully changed the default SSH port.
 Thanks for using this tutorial to change the OpenSSH port number on CentOS 8 systems.
+For additional help or useful information, we recommend you check the official CentOS website.